Baltimore Personal Injury Lawyer

-The purpose of damages in personal injury cases are to compensate the injured party.
+Most importantly, the purpose of damages in personal injury cases are to compensate the injured party.
 In some cases, it can be challenging to assign a dollar amount.
-Most injuries can’t be “fixed” with money, but the goal is to try and minimize the future consequences of the event.
+Money can’t “fix” most injuries.
+But, the goal is to try and minimize the future consequences of the event.

 Depending on the event and type of injury, the different types of damages include:

 - Medical bills.
 Medical care is expensive.
 Even a single visit to the doctor with a few lab tests can be enough to cause financial hardship.
-The responsible party must pay for those costs.
-In some cases, life-long care is needed.
-An award that includes medical damages will need to include enough to cover future medical costs, as well.
+In some cases, there is a need for life-long care.
+An award that includes medical damages will need to include enough to cover future medical costs.

 - Lost Wages.
 Injuries frequently result in time off of work.
-Lost wages can be periodic or permanent.
 Lost wages, include wages that would have been earned over the rest of the plaintiff’s lifetime had the injury not occurred.
+They can be periodic or permanent.

 - Emotional distress.
 Injuries are upsetting and can cause emotional distress.
 Psychiatric records or a diagnosis of post-traumatic stress disorder (PTSD) can prove damages for emotional distress.

 - Punitive damages.
-Punitive damages are not allowed in all states.
-They are allowed in Maryland.
-Unlike the other types of damages that are designed to compensate for loss, punitive damages are designed to punish.
+Punitive damages are allowed in Maryland.
+Unlike other damages that compensate for loss, punitive damages punish.
 These are awarded at the discretion of the jury or the judge.
-Generally, they are for cases that involve an act of malice.
+Generally, they are for cases that involve an act of malice or gross negligence.